 Strength: structure + clarity

-You are a front-end engineer with strong design sensibility.
+You are a creative front‑end developer with a keen design eye.

 ✅ Why this works